Flavien Giniaux: 2022–23 season

 Beginning their season on the 2022–23 ISU Junior Grand Prix circuit, Vouillamoz/Giniaux placed fifth in the Czech Republic and fourth in Poland.
 They made their senior international debut in October, winning bronze at the Trophée Métropole Nice Côte d'Azur.
 They then made their Challenger series debut, finishing eighth at the 2022 CS Warsaw Cup.
 Vouillamoz/Giniaux won a second consecutive French junior national title, and then took the silver medal at the senior national championships.

 At their final junior event, the 2023 World Junior Championships in Calgary, Vouillamoz/Giniaux finished second in the short program, setting a new personal best and winning a silver small medal.
 Giniaux called the result "amazing.
 We've worked hard.
 We have a great team at Caen, with our coach, Oxana, our staff we worked together, and we enjoy every day even if it was hard sometimes."
 They struggled in the free skate, sixth in that segment and dropping to fifth overall, finishing 5.80 points behind bronze medalists Sierova/Khobta of Ukraine.

 Vouillamoz/Giniaux made their senior World Championship debut at the 2023 edition in Saitama.
 They qualified to the free skate and placed fifteenth overall.

 2023–24 season

 Vouillamoz/Giniaux won gold at the Trophée Métropole Nice, before being invited to make their Grand Prix debut at the 2023 Grand Prix de France.
 They came seventh.

 On December 5, Giniaux announced that Vouillamoz had ended their partnership.

 2024-25 season

 In April, it was announced that Giniaux had teamed up with Canadian Chloe Panetta to compete for France.
-The partnership didn't last, though, as at the end of June it was announced that Panetta had retired, ending their parnternship.
+The partnership didn't last, though, as at the end of June it was announced that Panetta had retired, ending their partnership.